How to use Eyes match levels

 Outside of these regions the page is matched using the match level set for that checkpoint, or if not defined, the checkpoint set for the eyes instance.

 You can also set a match level region within a particular step using the Eyes Test Manager.
 This is then applied to all future test runs of the checkpoint for that step.
-For more information see Add special regions to the Step baseline and checkpoint.
+For more information see Defining Regions.

 Previewing the effect of a match level